Willie169/Android-Non-Root/README.md

 pypanel &
 ```

-Openbox will start automatically on VNC server startup.
+Openbox windows manager will start automatically on VNC or X server startup.

 ### XFCE in Termux